entailor/pytailor/docs/documentation/concepts.md

 That the DAG is "Directed" means that the parent task is computed before the child task.

 That the DAG is "Acyclic" means that there is no way to start at any task _t_ and follow a consistently-directed sequence of tasks that eventually loops back to _t_ again.
 In other words there are no loops in the workflow.
 This means that strictly speaking an iteration loop (while loop) is not allowed in a Tailor workflow.
 Since iteration loops are a necessary part of many engineering workflows, we are currently developing a WhileTask.
 A WhileTask has an internal loop that runs until a condition is met.
 The child of the WhileTask only "sees" the resulting output and thus the WhileTask behaves just as any other task in the workflow.

 ## Task definitions

 Task _definitions_ are parameterized and reusable blueprints for computing tasks.

-In Pytailor, tasks definitions are created using the [task definition classes](../api/taskdefs.md)
+In pytailor, tasks definitions are created using the [task definition classes](../api/taskdefs.md)

 The available task definition classes are: